Important Team Building Skills That Employers Value

 Being able to build and manage a successful team is a qualification for many different types of jobs.
-When you’re being considered for a position that requires managing or being part of a team, you will need to show that you have the team building skills necessary for the job.
+If you’re being considered for a position that requires managing or being part of a team, you will need to show that you have the team building skills necessary for the job.

-Top Team Building Skills
+Types of Team Building Skills

 In order to problem solve and make sure every team member feels heard, you will also have to listen.
-You will need to understand the concerns of every member so that they each feel they are being considered and appreciated.
+You will need to understand the concerns of every member so that they each feel that they are being considered and appreciated.

 A team builder must help to resolve both.
 He or she needs to be a mediator who can listen to two sides of a problem and help everyone come to an agreement.
 The goal of a team builder is to solve problems in a way that helps the team achieve its goals and keeps its members working well together.

-- Conflict resolution
+- Conflict Resolution

 While being a good leader is important in team building, so is being a good team player.
 You can help build a strong team by showing the team what it means to work well in a group.